JaneliaSciComp/SongExplorer/README.md

     $ cd <path-to-unzipped-executable>/songexplorer/bin/songexplorer/data
     $ cp 20161207T102314_ch1.wav $PWD/groundtruth-data/round2

 Use the `Freeze` button to save the classifier's neural network graph structure and weight parameters into the file format that TensorFlow needs for inference.
-You'll need to tell it which model to use by selecting the last checkpoint file in the classifier's log files with the `File Browser` (i.e. one of "trained-classifier1/train_1r/ckpt-100.{index,data\*}" in this case).
+You'll need to tell it which model to use by selecting the most accurate checkpoint file in the classifier's log files with the `File Browser` (i.e. one of "trained-classifier1/train_1r/ckpt-100.{index,data\*}" in this case).
 Output into the log files directory are "freeze.ckpt-\*.log" and "frozen-graph.ckpt-\*.log" files for errors, and a "frozen-graph.ckpt-\*.pb/" folder containing the binary data.
 This latter PB folder, or the "saved_model.pb" file therein, can in future be chosen as the model instead of a checkpoint file.

 Now use the `Classify` button to generate probabilities over time for each annotated label.
 Specify which recordings using the `File Browser` and the `WAV